ProgInfra/Media_Naming/docs/video.md

 - **Metadata ID** :
   - [IMDB (for movies and series)](https://www.imdb.com) : [imdbid-tt0371746]
   - [TVDB (for series)](https://thetvdb.com/) : [tvdbid-259640]

+### Series and Animes Protocol

+1) Get serie or anime with best quality and rename it with [series and animes naming rules](#series-and-animes-naming-rules)
+2) Divide it if you have multiple seasons
+3) Add some clips if you have some, you can use the [tools](./tools.md) to extract a screenshot or a part of a video and rename it
+4) Add some extras if you have some and rename it
+5) Find wallpapers, rename these, and convert these to PNG
+6) Add some screenshot if you have some
+7) Extract intro for series or opening and ending for animes, you can use the [tools](./tools.md) to extract this part of a video and rename these
+8) Find OST, rename these and convert these if needed
+9) Get cover and banner and convert it to PNG

 ## Divers